 There are many reasons people turn to mortgage refinancing.
 Potential benefits include:

 - It can reduce your monthly payments if you refinance into a loan with an interest rate that’s lower than your current rate.
 This option may open up because you're eligible for a lower interest rate based on an improved credit score, market conditions, or other factors that weren’t in place when you borrowed the first time.
 The reduced interest rate usually results in substantial savings over the life of the loan.
-These savings can be used to pay off debts, other expenditures, or your loan.
+These savings can be used to pay off debt, other expenditures, or your loan.

 - You can refinance your mortgage to reduce the length of your loan.
 For instance, you can refinance a 20-year home loan into a 10-year home loan that comes with a lower interest rate but higher monthly payments.
 You'd have the loan paid off 10 years earlier.

 - You can opt for cash-out mortgage refinancing, in which homeowners borrow more than they owe on the home.
-The additional money received can be used to pay off debts, finance home improvements, or fund large purchases.
+The additional money received can be used to pay off debt, finance home improvements, or fund large purchases.

 Are there any disadvantages to mortgage refinancing?